Research Ingestion

 Ingesting papers

-For each paper, have the agent read it and store key findings as episodes:
+For each paper, have the agent read it and store key findings as episodes.
+Add --topic with your topic id or name when you want episodes grouped (optional).

 # Paper 1: "Generative Agents" (Park et al.)